SL123LF/2018-Stanely-Black-Decker-Data-Analytics/README.md

  4. Vendor Master Payment Terms Less Than X Days
  5. Invoice Frequency

-The code fiiles in this repository contains only data cleansing, data merge, and unit test.
+The code files in this repository contains only data cleansing, data merge, and unit test.
 The further analytics and visualizations are finished in Tableau.